Consumer Use Tax

 Individuals in Louisiana are responsible for paying use tax on an out-of-state purchase when the item purchased is subject to the Louisiana sales tax and the retailer making the sale does not collect sales tax on the sale.
 Items that are subject to sales tax include computers, other electronic equipment, canned software, books, audio, video tapes, compact discs, records, clothing, appliances, furniture, other home furnishings, sporting goods, jewelry, etc. Out-of-state retailers include mail-order catalogs, television shopping networks, firms selling over the internet, retailers located outside Louisiana, etc.

-The Louisiana use tax is currently calculated at the rate of 9%.
-The rate increased from 8% to 9% effective April 1, 2016.
-This 9% rate, which includes 4% to be distributed by the Department of Revenue to local governments, is in lieu of the actual local rate in effect in your area, and is payable regardless of whether the actual combined state and local rate in your area is equal to, higher than, or lower than 9%.
+The Louisiana use tax is currently calculated at the rate of 8.45%.
+The rate decreased from 9% to 8.45% effective July 1, 2018.
+This 8.45% rate, which includes 4% to be distributed by the Department of Revenue to local governments, is in lieu of the actual local rate in effect in your area, and is payable regardless of whether the actual combined state and local rate in your area is equal to, higher than, or lower than 8.45%.

 Consumer Use Tax can be reported and paid annually when filing your Louisiana Individual Income Tax Return.
-Refer to the instructions in the booklet for completing the Consumer Use Tax Worksheet to compute and pay the total Consumer Use Tax owed.
+Refer to the instructions in the booklet for reporting and paying the total Consumer Use Tax owed.